-- Some people in the target age group will not know their immunisation status.
+- Some people will not know their immunisation status.
 In the first instance, messaging will encourage them to check with parents/caregivers and the records they hold.
 If, after checking, they still don’t know, we will advise them to check with their GP.

 If there is no record of MMR being administered, we ask that you go ahead and vaccinate.